ech08ravo/2019C/Insights.md

 Discussion this week revolved mostly around the interaction between the models and ensuring consistent underpinning logic and narrative across models.
 It was also decided that more narrative was needed for each model to explain each model more fully and also how it links with the other models we created.
 And a minor change in wording was made from Depository to Repository as we felt that this better reflects that component in the models.

 It was discussed that it is a good sign that we are no longer in a confused state as a group, but are now able to look at the bigger picture of the project.
 We are at the point where we are having small discussions about where to place arrows and what words to use instead of how to create models and use Github.
 It feels like the group and the project have moved to a new stage.

+**21.05.19**
+There was a lot of activity in Github this week with pull requests and merges / changes.
+The team needed to add to other people's pull requests with their own issues.
+For some reason, changes and pull requests were lost from both the Components.md and the Interactions.md.
+The team disussed why this occurred, but couldn't understand it.
+Other discussion revolved around the links in the models, fixing small things up, our futuristic scenarios and working on the presentation.

+*Lessons learned this week*:
+* When a person needs to add to another person's pull request and changes, communicate via the pull requests and do one at a time rather than all at once so that more models and changes aren't lost.